Uskidroy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that add execute permission to the owner of the group and the ownerand read permissionto others users
+script that adds execution permission to the owner, the group owner and the other users, to the file hello